Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Experiments

-We test the performance of our methods on the \texttt{KITTI} dataset~\cite{geiger2013vision}, which consists of successive video frames from a forward facing stereo camera.
-We ignore the overlap in their fields of view, and treat it as a general multi-camera system.
-The sequences labeled from 0 to 10 which have ground truth are used for the evaluation.
+We test the performance of our methods on the \texttt{KITTI} dataset~\cite{geiger2013vision} that consists of successive video frames from a forward facing stereo camera.
+The ground truth pose is provided from the built-in GPS/IMU units.
+We ignore the overlap in their fields of view and treat it as a general multi-camera system.
+The sequences labeled from 0 to 10, which have ground truth, are used for the evaluation.
 Therefore, the methods were tested on a total of 23000 image pairs.
-The affine correspondences between consecutive frames in each camera are established by applying the ASIFT~\cite{morel2009asift}.
-It can also be obtained by MSER~\cite{matas2004robust} which will be slightly less accurate but much faster to obtain~\cite{barath2016accurate}.
-The affine correspondences across the two cameras are not matched and the metric scale is not estimated as the movement between consecutive frames is small.
-Besides, integrating the acceleration over time from IMU is more suitable for recovering the metric scale~\cite{NutziWeiss-411}.
+The ACs between consecutive frames in each camera are established by applying the ASIFT~\cite{morel2009asift} detector.
+The extraction of ACs can also be sped up by MSER~\cite{matas2004robust}, GPU acceleration, or approximating ACs from SIFT features for subsequent video frames.
+The ACs across the two cameras are not matched and the metric scale is not estimated as the movement between consecutive frames is small.
+Besides, integrating the acceleration over time from an IMU is more suitable for recovering the scale~\cite{NutziWeiss-411}.
 All the solvers have been integrated into a RANSAC scheme.